raspberrypilearning/target-practice/en/step_2.md

 Now, change the `fill()` colour to `GRASS` and add another `rect(x, y, width, height)`.

-This rectangle needs to be positioned below the sky at coordinates (0, 250), so that it starts in the lower part of the screen:
+This rectangle needs to be positioned below the sky at coordinates (0, 250), so that it starts in the lower part of the screen.
-+ The first coordinate is the **x coordinate** and controls the horizontal position.
-+ The second coordinate is the **y coordinate** and controls the vertical postion.

 --- code ---
 ---
 language: python
 filename: main.py — draw()
 line_numbers: true
-line_number_start: 14
+line_number_start: 26
-line_highlights: 27-28
+line_highlights: 31-32
 ---
-  WOOD = color(145, 96, 51)
+  WHITE = color(255,255,255)

   no_stroke()
   fill(SKY)
   rect(0, 0, 400, 250) # x, y, width, height
   fill(GRASS)
-  rect(0, 250, 400, 150) # x, y, width, height
+  rect(0, 250, 400, 150)

 --- /code ---